Pradeep7879/HelpFullNotes/README.md

 ->    Drupal Console is a suite of tools run from a command line interface (CLI) to generate boilerplate code and interact with a Drupal 8 or Drupal 9 installation.
       It's an essential tool for anyone writing code for Drupal.

+5. What is composer?

+->    Composer is used to manage or download the dependencies of modlues.

-5. Regular Hooks used in twig list.
+6. Regular Hooks used in twig list.

 ->    HOOKS used in Theme:-